How did they do it?

 Behind the scenes management and reporting were critical to the process’ success.

-"By incorporating Relativity Analytics into the workflow from the start, we were able to build custom reports and visualizations that quickly identified problems and assisted to measure accuracy of the process" Grant added.
+"By incorporating Analytics into the workflow from the start, we were able to build custom reports and visualizations that quickly identified problems and assisted to measure accuracy of the process" Grant added.
 "Due to the open nature of the platform, we built a framework that monitored the active learning model and demonstrated the implication of simple coding decisions to the review team."

 Ultimately, the company handed over 200,000 documents for the inquiry—and met the regulator’s deadline.